admon84/d2r-multi-script/readme.md

 ## How to use the d2r multi script (d2rms.ps1)

-Always use the `Diablo II Resurrected Launcher` icon/shortcut to launch the Battle.net app when multi-boxing.

 1. Run the `Diablo II Resurrected Launcher` to open your first copy of the game

 2. Login to your Battle.net account and click Play